 As programs evolved, the need to assure rigor and quality through the development of standards and accreditation became apparent.
 The consortium set a goal of exploring options for accreditation and initiated discussions with potential organizations.
 After research confirmed there was no available or interested source of accreditation at that time, the Consortium determined that it would create such a vehicle.
 At the time, there were no available options.
 The Consortium created an accreditation committee made up of leaders in the field of postgraduate NP training to study existing models of accreditation, develop standards for accreditation appropriate to postgraduate NP training, and to determine a vehicle for the accreditation service.
 The unique aspect of NNPRFTC's accreditation is that NP program directors are involved in every aspect of the development and delivery of the process.

 CHCI had served as the convener of the consortium since its inception.
 In 2015, the CHCI Board of Directors determined that it was timely and appropriate for the Consortium to incorporate as a separate organization.
 The CHCI Board of Directors incorporated the new organization, the National Nurse Practitioner Residency and Fellowship Training Consortium, in July 2015 and appointed its first Board of Directors.
 The Board met for the first time in September 2015 and elected its first slate of officers.
+The listing of current Board of Directors and Officers can be viewed by clicking here.
 The first Executive Director was hired in November 2015.
 The membership of the NNPRFTC is an association of professional organizations and individuals that are committed to advancing an effective and high quality model of postgraduate NP training through education, advocacy, and accreditation.